-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #EmergencCRecipes #CollectiveBias
+This holiday brunch tablescape has been compensated by Collective Bias, Inc. and its advertiser.
+All opinions are mine alone.

 Is it just me, or does putting a little effort into setting the table make food tastier?

 Because I have a small dining table, I used the foods served as part of my decor too!
-A carrot cake (recipe coming soon) was topped with a gorgeous fresh “wreath” and sliced oranges.
+A carrot cake (get the easy recipe here) was topped with a gorgeous fresh “wreath” and sliced oranges.

 The matcha madeleines I shared earlier in the week looked really cute – and complemented my bottle brush trees!
 I live for little details like this.